-Thank you for your interest in the Real Living and BrushFires Ministry Assessment services.
+Thank you for your interest in the Real Living Assessment and BrushFires Ministry Assessment services.
 The RLA Group uses the PathMaker Assessments to discover how you are designed and the general direction of your life goals.
 If you are not working towards your life goals, you will be discontented, unfulfilled and frustrated.
 Your design will reveal to you the following;

 - What are your truly fulfilling interests?

 - How are you wired to accomplish your goals?

 - Why is it so important for you to pursue those goals?